-HUD's definition of moderate-income covers households whose incomes are between 81% and 95% of the median income for an area.
+HUD's definition of moderate-income covers households whose incomes are between 81 percent and 95 percent of the median income for an area.
 A full summary of the income limits for MID areas in Lincoln and Chaves County are provided in Table 7 below.